cmoore91/COVID_mask_settings/README.md

 * CAD Software: Autodesk Fusion360
 * Filament: Matterhackers PRO PLA

-plug-and-play g-code file here: https://drive.google.com/a/chapman.edu/file/d/1QBju7udUCOP3C-gHDJ0qYh54JztkdXBj/view?usp=sharing
+In this repository, I have attached the STL and cura profile I used if you want to tweak the settings.
+Otherwise find the plug-and-play g-code file here: https://drive.google.com/a/chapman.edu/file/d/1QBju7udUCOP3C-gHDJ0qYh54JztkdXBj/view?usp=sharing
 * Note: if you dont have self-leveling, you need to remove the relevant g-code from the preamble in a text editor.